gshs-ornl/covid19/README.md

 repository, there is a separate workflow for building the source package.
 It is placed inside base as `covidR.tar.gz` regardless of version number.
 When the base image is built, the package is installed.

+## Environment
+The generic database connection information is stored in the base image, with specific user and passwords distributed to the built docker containers.

+The directories are also defined in the base image:
+- `OUTPUT_DIR` - the directory where the scrapers output the data as CSVs
+- `INPUT_DIR`  - the directory where tidy consolidates and outputs the aggregated directory
+- `CLEAN_DIR`  - the directory where the cleaned data is stored